symfony/ux/src/Icons/doc/index.rst

 Icons On-Demand
 ~~~~~~~~~~~~~~~

-`ux.symfony.com/icons`_ has a huge searchable repository of icons
-from many different sets.
-This package provides a way to include any icon found on this site _on-demand_.

 `ux.symfony.com/icons`_ has a huge searchable repository of icons from many
 different sets.
 This package provides a way to include any icon found on this
 site *on-demand*: